 Swift, for her part, has always been open about her writing about her ex-boyfriends.
 “If guys don’t want me to write bad songs about them, they shouldn’t do bad things,” the Grammy winner infamously quipped in 2009.

-Following high-profile romances with Mayer, Joe Jonas, Harry Styles, Calvin Harris, Jake Gyllenhaal and Tom Hiddleston, Swift settled down with boyfriend Joe Alwyn.
+Following high-profile romances with Gyllenhaal, Joe Jonas, Harry Styles, Calvin Harris, John Mayer and Tom Hiddleston, Swift settled down with boyfriend Joe Alwyn.
 As a result, she started finding inspiration from other people’s relationships.